marckrenn/framer-Firebase/README.md

 ## Getting started in under 5 minutes

-I'd also like to recommend reading [*Supercharge your Framer prototype with Firebase, pt.1* (NOT UP YET)](link) on Medium, if you haven't already.
+I'd also like to recommend reading [*Supercharge your Framer prototype with Firebase, pt.1*](https://medium.com/@marc_krenn/framerfirebase1-e7d13a939cf4) on Medium, if you haven't already.

 | Step    | Instruction                                                                                                                                                                                                            |
 | :---:   | :---                                                                                                                                                                                                                   |